eley90/StudyFocusBot/README.md

 :warning:Available commands:\n:arrow_right: **start** - to start a study session\n:arrow_right: **task** followed by the task itself - to enter the task for the session\nEx: task: read chapter 1 or task do exercise 1\n:arrow_right: **show** - to have an overview of your current tasks\n:arrow_right: **del** followed by the task - to delete a task\nEx: del read chapter 1\n:arrow_right: **p** - to send an angry notification if your study partner is distracted\n__also available in the chat from the voice-channel__\n:arrow_right: **end** - to end the study session\n:exclamation: You will receive a reminder towards the end of the study session that it is ending.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for reporting issues, submitting pull requests, and any other relevant information.